This is a restaurant-style chicken marsala you can make right at home. It's a delicious silky mushroom sauce over thin fried chicken cutlets.

 Flour: Almond flour is a great alternative for those who are gluten-free

-Step 1: Slice the chicken cutlets in half, butterfly style, and pound them.
-Salt and upper the chicken.
-Add the flour to a plate and coat the chicken breasts in flour.
+Step 2: Salt and pepper the chicken.
+Add the flour to a plate and dredge the chicken breasts in flour.
+Do not use egg.

 Pro-Tips

 These reduction sauces can be difficult and while the texture may not always be there the first time you make it, the flavor usually is as long as you follow the recipe.
-So here are some tips to help that have plagued me while making marsala in the past.
+So here are some tips to help the issues that have plagued me while making marsala in the past.

-Chicken broth.
+- Chicken broth.
 Speaking of chicken broth.
 I use Costco organic chicken broth.
 It works well for me.

-FAQs
+Recipe FAQs

 You could substitute white wine, but you will be missing the traditional marsala flavor you know in this dish.
 White wine will still make a good mushroom sauce with a slightly different flavor.